 $ dcos package install --yes cassandra-px

 You can also click on the “Install” button on the WebUI next to the service and then click “Install Package”.
+The default install will create PX volumes of size 5GB with 1 replica.

 If you want to modify the default, click on the “Install” button next to the package on the DCOS UI and then click on “Advanced Installation”